gentoo111/md_cvc/index.md

 - Responsible for product technology selection, design of product technology architecture, interface specifications
 - Research and pre-study of key technical difficulties
-- Lead the team of various challenges and technical difficulties, technical guidance and training for the development team
+- Lead the team of various challenges and technical difficulties, technical guidance and training for the development team Senior Java Software Engineer
+- Responsible for the development of the core business of the hospital information system

 `2017 - 2019`
 __DARK HORSE PROGRAMMER, ChangSha__